josiahdavis/josiahdavis.github.io/_posts/2018-07-26-summary-of-divided-by-faith.md

 ## Overview

-Americans live in a  racialized society, a society where differential rewards across race are observed in nearly every facet of life.
-Many white evangelicals do not have a category for structural injustice, and thus tend to take a benign view of racialization, understanding it exclusively at an individualistic level.
+"This book is the story of how well-intentioned people, their values, and their institutions actually recreate racial divisions and inequalities they ostensibly oppose."
+From housing, to income, to employment, to nearly every facet of American society, differential outcomes across race are well-documented.
+Many white evangelicals do not have a category for structural injustice, and thus tend to take a benign view of racism, understanding it exclusively at an individualistic level.
 There is a well-intended notion among evangelicals that if anything can overcome racism, it is the church.
 However, evangelicals have a poor record of opposing racism, with deep inconsistencies documented throughout history.
 Today, the evangelical church is more divided than the rest of America is.
 In fact, structural elements of religion in America actually reinforce, rather than reduce racial division.

 ## Table of Contents